My Role

 Before diving too deep into solutions and to help bring clarity and simplification, we broke down the major design needs into three key areas:

-Bring Events into the forefront as a standalone reusable element in the product.
+• Introduce Events by bringing Events into the forefront as a standalone reusable element in the product.

 Establishing Success Metrics